-The proposed land use, housing mix, and form of development is consistent with the intent of Broadway Plan.
-If approved, this application would contribute 150 rental units with 20% of the floor area for below-market rental units to the City's rental housing stock and commercial use.
-The General Manager of Planning, Urban Design and Sustainability recommends that the application be referred to public hearing with the draft CD-1 By-law shown in Appendix A, subject to the public hearing, along with the conditions of approval listed in Appendix B.
+Staff conclude that the proposed land use, housing mix, and form of development is consistent with the intent of Broadway Plan.
+If approved, this application would contribute 145 rental units, with 20% of the floor area for below-market rental units to the City's rental housing stock, and commercial use.

+The General Manager of Planning, Urban Design and Sustainability recommends that the application be referred to Public Hearing together with the draft CD-1 By-law as generally shown in Appendix A, with a recommendation that these be approved, subject to the Public Hearing, along with the conditions of approval listed in Appendix B.

-2535 Carolina Street and 557-569 East 10th Avenue PROPOSED CD-1 BY-LAW PROVISIONS
+254 East 12th Avenue PROPOSED CD-1 BY-LAW PROVISIONS